formidablejs/formidablejs.org/docs/installation.md

 This command will initialize a new Git repository for your project.

-By default, the `create-formidable-app` CLI will scaffold your application with TypeScript.
+By default, the `create-formidable` CLI will scaffold your application with TypeScript.
 If you would like to scaffold your application with Imba, you may pass the `--language` flag and set the value to "imba":

 ```bash
 npx create-formidable@latest example-app --language imba